syne-tune/syne-tune/README.md

 BoundingBox | Perrone, et al. (2019) | any | yes | yes | yes

 <sup>*</sup>: We implement the model-based scheduling logic of DyHPO, but use
-the same Gaussian process surrogate models than MOBSTER or HyperTune.
+the same Gaussian process surrogate models as MOBSTER and HyperTune.
 The original source code for the paper is [here](https://github.com/releaunifreiburg/DyHPO/tree/main).

 The searchers fall into four broad categories, **deterministic**, **random**, **evolutionary** and **model-based**.
 The random searchers sample candidate hyperparameter configurations uniformly at random, while the model-based searchers sample them non-uniformly at random, according to a model (e.g., Gaussian process, density ration estimator, etc.) and an acquisition function.
 The evolutionary searchers make use of an evolutionary algorithm.